 Before You Begin

-Remove the contents of the base cabinets and the drawers.
+To start remove the contents of the base cabinets and the drawers.
 Then shut off any water valves and disconnect all piping and remove the sink.
 If there is a built-in cooktop or other appliance, remove it following the manufacturer's instructions.
 Remove all the screws that hold the cabinet to the underside of the counter and remove the old counter.
 Cut away any caulk seal that is between the counter and the wall with a utility or putty knife.

 Step 1 : Measure and cut the countertop